Our goal is to serve you with proven, effective techniques. Here are some ways we can help you.

 Eye Movement Desensitization and Reprocessing (EMDR)

 is a technique used especially for traumas.
 An EMDR session uses bilateral stimulation, meaning a simple right-left attention-getting impulse, while you process the troubling memory.
 In this method you do not relive the trauma but you rethink it without its old anxiety.
+EMDR is still possible using tele-therapy.
 Our EMDR therapist is Maureen McKane, LCSW

 Find out which methods will help you.
 Call for an appointment, 630-377-7226.